5: FASHION CHANGES

 (from "Roy De Maistre: The English Years, 1930 to 1968", Heather Johnson, Plate 33.
 There, it is entitled Colour Composition derived from Three Bars of Music In the Key of Green (a.k.a.
 Colour Scale on a Musical Theme from Beethoven).)

-In Plate 2, twenty-four vertical stripes of equal width could be considered as quavers, giving a common time signature and four beats in each of the three bars.
-The middle bar seems to be the focus of De Maistre's attention; a descending figure of crotchets is repeated every two beats in the bass, while a run or arpeggio of eight quavers ascends in the treble.
-The bass rhythm is echoed in the treble, by dividing the colour sequence in half - a run of deep blue, red, orange-red and a greenish-yellow occurs twice.
-According to De Maistre's colour-music code, these colours could be F, A, B flat and C. They could not supply the smooth rise in pitch intimated by the gradual slope of their ascent.
-Elsewhere, the blues could be anything from D to F sharp; tertiary colours (browns and ochres) are even more indeterminate - indeed, even De Maistre's commercial colour charts failed to distinguish them clearly.
-While the central bar's colouration is fairly consistent across both Plates 1 and 2, any musical reading remains ambiguous.
+The middle bar seems to be the focus of De Maistre's attention; a descending figure of crotchets is repeated every two beats in the bass, while a scale or arpeggio of eight quavers ascends in the treble.
+The quavers appear as a run of deep blue, red, orange-red and a (greenish) yellow, which occurs twice in succession.
+According to De Maistre's colour-music code, these colours could be F, A, B flat and C sharp.
+They would not supply the smooth rise in pitch intimated by the gradual slope of their ascent.
+While ther colouration is fairly consistent across both Plates 1 and 2, any musical reading remains ambiguous.
+Elsewhere, the blues might be anything from D to F sharp; tertiary colours (browns and ochres) are even more indeterminate - indeed, even De Maistre's commercial colour charts failed to distinguish them clearly.
 Add to this the inconsistency of De Maistre's own hand-made colour charts, the non-spectral nature of paint pigments, and the artist's tendency to vary colour for effect, and it becomes difficult to discover the musical source from the paintings.

-When the "Piano Roll" is compared to a manuscript of Haydn's score, major features can be identified immediately.
-On detailed analysis, most colours are found to match their notes, as dictated by De Maistre's colour music code.
+On comparing the "Piano Roll" with Haydn's manuscript, major visual features can be identified immediately.
+On close inspection, most colours are found to match their notes, as dictated by De Maistre's colour music code.
 Occasionally, visual patterns on the painting are barely apparent in the written score, but emerge clearly when the music is heard.
-Such is the case with central arpeggios of Plate 2, as discussed above.
-The notes - F, A, B flat and D, as it turns out - sound as one discrete unit, immediately echoed by the same notes an octave higher.
+Such is the case with central arpeggios of Plates 1 and 2.
+The notes - F, A, B flat and D (as it turns out) - sound as one discrete unit, immediately echoed by the same notes an octave higher.
 Thus the second set of notes is a paler version of the first, in accordance with De Maistre's system, whereby lighter colours indicate higher octaves.
+The notes recurred as a motif used throughout the piece; Haydn extracted them from the middle of a more uneven arpeggio in the first bar, as shown in colours on the score above.
+In placing these arpeggios at the centres of his paintings, De Maistre was exercising a fine musical discernment.